 ABB enables networking, remote monitoring, software upgrades, diagnostics, and management, which directly enables fast service and system reliability.
 With more than 5,000 installed chargers worldwide connected via the Internet, ABB solutions provide the shortest response and reaction time.
-ABB automated fast charging system which allows electric city buses to drive 24/7, thus enabling true zero-emission public transport in cities

 The quiet and clean Volvo 7900 Electric Hybrid buses are designed for zero-emission areas and silent or safety zones and can run about seven kilometres in quiet, emission-free operation.
 The batteries are recharged in 3-6 minutes at the route's end stations.
 Energy consumption is 60% lower than a corresponding diesel bus.
 Volvo electric-hybrid buses are in operation in Gothenburg, Stockholm, Hamburg, Luxemburg, and Namir.